fbpx

 Jack Everett

-President Everett was inaugurated on April 16, 1951.
-Campus continued to expand, adding Faculty Row, Turner Hall, Randolph Hall, Fishburn Library (now the Visual Arts Center), DuPont Chapel, and the Hill Building (now the library annex).
-As president, he established a progressive new curriculum, the Hollins Abroad Paris program, and brought the first visiting scholars to campus; he also established new graduate programs in psychology and English.
+President John Everett was inaugurated on April 16, 1951.
+Campus continued to expand, adding Faculty Row, Turner Hall, Randolph Hall, Fishburn Library (now the Wetherill Visual Arts Center), duPont Chapel, and the Hill Building (now the library annex).
+As president, he established a progressive new curriculum, the Hollins Abroad-Paris program, and brought the first visiting scholars to campus; he also established new graduate programs in psychology and English.
 During his tenure, the first career office was initiated, along with the development office and annual fund.
-He awarded Hollins’ first honorary degree to Mrs. Jessie Ball DuPont, member of the Board of Trustees, philanthropist, and namesake of the DuPont Chapel.
+He awarded Hollins’ first honorary degree to Mrs. Jessie Ball duPont, member of the Board of Trustees, philanthropist, and namesake of the duPont Chapel.
 He also oversaw the first Parent’s Day (later known as Family Weekend) and the first literary festival.

 • Bessie Carter Randolph 1933 – 1950